formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 ![Build Status][TRAVIS]

-Format a string with placeholders, including plural and gender support to create localized messages.
+Format a string with placeholders, including plural and select support to create localized messages.

 Overview
 --------
+### Note
+This `IntlMessageFormat` API may change to stay in sync with ECMA-402

 ### Goals